alexandreleote/Glossaire/Exo_Glossaire.md

 5)	What is the purpose of version control systems (e.g., Git) in web development ?
 a.
 To track changes and manage collaborative development
 b.
 To optimize website loading speed
 c.
-To handle server-side scripting
+To handle network protocols and data transfer
 6)	What is the purpose of a framework in web development ?
 a.
 To provide a structured environment for building web applications
 b.
 To handle network protocols and data transfer